top of page

 Our final day in Belize began with a leisurely pace.
 A quick continental breakfast fueled us for the day, though it proved to be as underwhelming as the dinner the night before.
 Undeterred, we set out to explore the lodge’s activities.

-We started with inner tubing along the Privassion River, an easygoing and enjoyable experience.
+We started by playing yard games in the sun in the grassy lounge area near the pool, while we waited for our inner tubing guide.
+We then inner tubed along the Privassion River, an easygoing and enjoyable experience.
 A guide provided us with inner tubes and led a short hike to the starting point, where we launched into the calm waters.
-The gentle current carried us back to the property in under an hour—a peaceful way to start the morning.
+The gentle current carried us back to the property in under an hour.

 Next, we borrowed the lodge’s bikes and cycled down a dirt road to Big Rock Falls.
 The ride was invigorating but manageable, thanks to the well-maintained bikes.
 Upon arriving, we descended a steep staircase to the waterfall’s base, where the view was absolutely breathtaking.
 Cascading water and the surrounding greenery made it a highlight of the day.